Stigmatism or Astigmatism: What’s the Difference?

 Common Mistakes with Stigmatism or Astigmatism

-• Using “stigmatism” instead of the correct term “astigmatism.”
+• Using “stigmatism” instead of the correct medical term “astigmatism”

-• Confusing astigmatism with other vision problems like myopia.
+• Confusing it with general vision problems like myopia

 Stigmatism or Astigmatism in Everyday Examples